franciscovilchezv/platform-based-development/README.md

 - Homework: Work on your project

 ### Lecture 7
-- Review Projects with each member
+- Review Projects with each group

 ### Lab 7
-- Singletons
+- Authentication
 - SQL Queries (Joins)
 - Framework CSS